hector4213/mintbean-jsbootcamplite/README.md

 ## About the project

 The goal of this hackathon was to create a lesson plan to help others learn about the basics of javascript, where they can code along.
-The project timeline was approximately 1 week in duration.
+This is a front-end only project, the project timeline was approximately 1 week in duration.
 Developer's were allowed to use any technology/framework of their choice.
 Overall it was a great experience!
 Check out the deployed version [here](https://learnsomejs.netlify.app) and dont forget to checkout [mintbean.io](https://www.mintbean.io) should you ever want to participate!

 ## Screenshots